Our People: Board Directors

 Tim is a member of the Yuin people of the South East Coast of New South Wales.
 He serves on a number of boards, including the Victorian Equal Opportunity and Human Rights Commission.

 Dr Mark Wenitong is from the Kabi Kabi tribal group of south Queensland (Qld).
 He is currently working as a Medical Advisor at the Apunipima Cape York Health Council in Cairns, Qld.
 As Medical Advisor, Mark’s role is to provide strategic leadership, support and advice to the Board, Chief Executive Officer (CEO) and senior management team.

 After studying Medicine at the Newcastle University Medical School, Mark completed his degree in 1995 as the third Aboriginal male graduate.
 He was also one of the first Aboriginal men to become a doctor.
 Mark began his medical career working in community development with World Vision and also spent time working in Central Australia.
-He was the Senior Medical Officer at Wichopperen Health Services in Cairns for nine years; acting CEO of the National Aboriginal Community Controlled Health Organisation, where he worked in primary health care in East Timor; and also Medical Advisor for the Office of Aboriginal and Torres Strait Islander Health in Canberra.
+He was the Senior Medical Officer at Wuchopperen Health Services in Cairns for nine years; acting CEO of the National Aboriginal Community Controlled Health Organisation, where he worked in primary health care in East Timor; as well as a previous role as Medical Advisor for the Office of Aboriginal and Torres Strait Islander Health in Canberra.

 Dr Wenitong is a past President and founder of the Australian Indigenous Doctors’ Association and is a member of several state and national advisory committees.